Ari-Weinberg/elasticsearch-pipeline-tester/README.md

 ## Limitations

-- Files are processed in batches of 20 lines
+- Files are processed in batches of 20 lines.
-- One log entry per line is expected
+- One log entry per line is expected.
+- Max of 1000 lines, but even that will likely take too long to process.